marklishman/colors-microservices/cyan/README.md

 }
 ~~~

-Create a bean (necessary to use the config created with the `@EnableHypermediaSupport` annotation above)
+Create a `RestTemplate` bean (this necessary to use the config created by the `@EnableHypermediaSupport` annotation above)

 ~~~java
 @Bean